the-collab-lab/smart-shopping-list-deprecated/ORIENTATION.md

 2. Speaking of notifications, tag people in when you need their attention. “`@stacie`, could you review this PR?” is better than “Can someone review this PR?” because the latter may not be seen for a while depending on the person’s notification settings.
 When you need to alert the whole channel to something use `@here`.
 We also have groups set up such as `@group-tcl-9` and `@group-tcl-9-mentors` as shortcuts to tagging in certain groups.
 Use them!
 3. Use GIFs and emoji liberally!
 Communicating via text can come across really dry.
 Don’t be afraid to communicate a little emotion along with that question about React hooks! 🤪

-**Note:** You can disable the animation of gifs and emojus in the Slack app itself.
+**Note:** You can disable the animation of gifs and emoji in the Slack app itself.
 Visit [the Slack Help Center](https://slack.com/help/articles/228023907-Manage-animated-images-and-emoji) to learn more.

 ### Development process